-- The minimum levy for registered liquidators has been reduced from \$5,000 to \$2,500. - The graduated levy (see paragraph 71) will be charged based on: - (a) the number of ongoing external administration appointments at the beginning of the financial year, and the number of new external

-- administration appointments the liquidator accepts during the financial year; and - (b) the number of prescribed documents lodged with ASIC during the financial year, and the number of prescribed notices published on the Published Notices Website maintained by ASIC during the financial year.
+- The minimum levy for registered liquidators has been reduced from \$5,000 to \$2,500. - The graduated levy (see paragraph 77) will be charged based on: - (a) the number of ongoing external administration appointments the registered liquidator has at the beginning of the financial year, and the number of new external administration appointments the registered liquidator accepts during the financial year; and - (b) the number of prescribed documents lodged by the registered liquidator with ASIC during the financial year, and the number of prescribed notices published on the Published Notices Website maintained by ASIC during the financial year.